wilsonliaows/docs/product-updates.md

   **What's new:** When creating a Box connection, users can now select the OAuth scopes to request for.
 This enables limiting the connection's permissions to only the relevant ones for recipes connected to Box.

+- **Box: New permission scopes**

+  **What's new:** When creating a Box connection, users can request for 2 addtional permission scopes: `Manage enterprise properties` and `Manage retention policies`.
+This allows buildings more powerful custom actions!

+- **Box: Upload large file**

+  **What's new:** `Upload file` action now allows large file of Gigabyte size.
+Previously it was limited at about 20Mb.

 - **Workbot: Message actions**

   **What's new:**: Message actions on Slack allow users to perform actions on any existing Slack messages.
 The [new message actions](https://product.workato.com/2018/11/05/workbot-message-actions-2/) capabilities on Workato allows users to make use of this new feature to build even more powerful Slack workflows.